 There are "instructions for the impatient": a minimal set of installation instructions, assuming everything works.
 For more details and explanations, see Jason Swails' wiki.

 All of Amber will compile and run on Ubuntu Linux platforms (and variants like lubuntu, Kubuntu and xubuntu).
-For any recent version (say 12.04 or later), the following command should get you the needed optional packages:
+For any recent version (say 12.04 or later), the following command should get you the needed packages:

 Some users might prefer mpich to openmpi.
 In that case: